JsIqbal/Docker-B1/lecture-3/lecture-3.md

 22. process and threads are created by the os and handled by the os.

 23. Os can create thousands of threds and this is dynamic.

+24. Nodejs by using the OS and libvv can use the threadpool of the OS and can create multiple threads.